Tahabarannn/chat_w_MySQL/README.md

 ---

-**Note**: This project is intended for educational and research purposes.
-Please ensure compliance with the terms of use and guidelines of any APIs or services used.
-This project is for educational purposes.
+**Note**: This project is for educational purposes.
 Thank you Alejandro for the training and for this beautiful project.
 You can follow for a video of this project and more.
 [Alejandro Youtube Channel](https://www.youtube.com/@alejandro_ao)

 ---